 It’s worth visiting for an hour or two to explore the statues, you will definitely leave with your moral compass back in alignment.
 And make sure to take a few pictures, especially a selfie with the laughing Buddha and the impressive ‘Ten Courts of Hell’.

-To be fair, we don’t recommend you do this just once in Singapore.
+To be fair, we don’t recommend you do this just once when you visit Singapore.
 This is how and where you should eat pretty much every meal.

 Make a conscious effort to try as many different dishes, you’ll have the opportunity to eat cuisines from a number of different cultures – all of which equally as good as the last.